mkiseljov/graph-based-exploration-access/README.md

 # graph-based-exploration-access

-The code to reproduce "EXPLORATION IN SEQUENTIAL RECOMMENDER SYSTEMS VIA GRAPH REPRESENTATIONS"
+The code to reproduce ["EXPLORATION IN SEQUENTIAL RECOMMENDER SYSTEMS VIA GRAPH REPRESENTATIONS"](https://ieeexplore.ieee.org/document/9963919).
+Paper is prepared by D.Kiselev and I.Makarov in Artificial Intelligence Research Institure, Moscow, Russia.

 The code is based on the original TGN implementation https://github.com/twitter-research/tgn.
 The main contribution lies in the file [decision_module.py](modules/decision_module.py).